 - 17. Click the Modify tool and then select your window. - 18.
-With the window selected, pick the Array tool from the edit toolbar. - 19.
-In the Options Bar, type 6 for the Number field (Figure 3-5.10). - 20.
-Click the left mouse button at the midpoint of the window and move your mouse to the east until the dimension displayed is 8'-6".
+With the window selected, pick the Array tool from the Modify tab. - 19.
+In the Options Bar, type 6 for the Number field. - 20.
+Click the left mouse button at the midpoint of the window and move your mouse to the East until the dimension displayed is 8'-6". - 21.
+You should now see the windows arrayed in the wall.
+8'-6" is not coursing, so select the Activate Dimensions button on the Options Bar and then enter 8'-8" in the displayed dimension to adjust the window openings.
+This allows you to more accurately adjust the dimensions.

-Figure 3-5.9 Exterior window
+FIGURE 3-5.9 Exterior window